ethereum-optimism/optimism/ops/README.md

 ```

 Optionally, run a verifier along the rest of the stack.

 ```
 docker-compose up --scale verifier=1 \
     --build --detach
 ```

-A Makefile has been provided for convience.
+A Makefile has been provided for convenience.
 The following targets are available.

 - make up
 - make down
 - make up-metrics